Content Hub

 The bordereaux cycle gap: the core forecasting problem for delegated authority

-Delegated authority structures create a specific forecasting challenge that standard treasury models do not handle well.
+Delegated authority structures create a specific forecasting challenge that standard treasury models do not handle.

 An MGA writing on behalf of a Lloyd's syndicate or a carrier holds claims funds in trust accounts.
 Those funds are not the MGA's money — they belong to the capacity provider and are governed by the delegated authority agreement.
 The MGA can only draw on them for valid claims payments, must reconcile them against bordereaux, and must maintain minimum balances as specified in the agreement.